dhborus/1research/Workflow/RandomWorkflow.md

+### 16 April 2021

+Still intrigued by Manjaro and by Atom.
+Nothing particularly rules them out, although it will return to same problems – you did switch back to Mac for a reason.
+Should be interesting what the Big Sur replacement will look like.
+The Zettlr - Obsidian combination works well.
+Atom could be an all-in-one solution with Wikilinks.

 ### 12 April 2021

 Notes in Obsidian; writing in Zettlr.
 OS is secondary, really.
 The key will be the ability to move files from one to the other.
 SSH and Nightshare.
 Dropbox, and so on.

 ### 07 April 2021

 - Quit stalling on TextEditor, just choose.
 If autocomplete-bibtex worked flawlessly for Atom, that would be the choice because of the power that comes with packages, multiple editors, a file tree, and (finally) a workable github backup.
 But Zotero Citations and Zotero picker have the same flaw: send the focus back to Zotero.
 That is annoying.

 Now in truth, given note-taking procedures [[Workflow/Note-Taking]], most of the notes will have citation attached.
 Still.

 Zettlr does not do pdfs, but Obsidian does.
 In fact, Obsidian will be note-taking in second pane.
 Atom makes sense *if* I do a 15" Manjaro - 13" Mac arrangement through Nitroshare and GitHub.

 - Reminder: the iPad is not a work machine.
 Talked a lot about it but think it something of a failed experiment.
 Best choice -- get URLs and download as markdown on laptop.
 Second, send to Notes and use iCloud.

 ### 05 April 2021